MichalOpoka/ecfr/cfr/title-37-Patents-Trademarks-Copyrights/chapter-III-Copyright-Royalty-Board-Library-Congress/subchapter-E-Rates-Terms-Statutory-Licenses/part-381-Use-Certain-Copyrighted-Works-Connection-Noncommercial-Educational-Broadcasting/section-381.8.md

 (2) Such listings shall be furnished not later than July 31 of each calendar year for displays during the first six months of the calendar year, and not later than January 31 of each calendar year for displays during the second six months of the preceding calendar year.

 (f) *Terms of use.* (1) The rates of this schedule are for unlimited use for a period of three years from the date of the first use of the work under this schedule.
 Succeeding use periods will require the following additional payment: Additional one-year period—25 percent of the initial three-year fee; second three-year period—50 percent of the initial three-year fee; each three-year period thereafter—25 percent of the initial three-year fee; provided that a 100 percent additional payment prior to the expiration of the first three-year period will cover use during all subsequent use periods without limitation.
-Such succeeding uses which are subsequent to December 31, 2017, shall be subject to the rates established in this schedule.
+Such succeeding uses which are subsequent to December 31, 2027, shall be subject to the rates established in this schedule.

 (2) Pursuant to the provisions of 17 U.S.C.
 118(e), nothing in this schedule shall be construed to permit, beyond the limits of fair use as provided in 17 U.S.C.
 107, the production of a transmission program drawn to any substantial extent from a published compilation of pictorial, graphic, or sculptural works.

 [72 FR 67647, Nov.
 30, 2007, as amended at 77 FR 71108, Nov.
-29, 2012]
+29, 2012; 88 FR 41833, June 28, 2023]